mikegagnon/mentor-protege/doc/main.md

 ~about
 ## About this document

-This document is an adaption of the [Federal Register, Vol. 81, No. 142](https://www.federalregister.gov/documents/2016/07/25/2016-16399/small-business-mentor-protg-programs).
+This document is an adaption of [Federal Register, Vol. 81, No. 142](https://www.federalregister.gov/documents/2016/07/25/2016-16399/small-business-mentor-protg-programs).

 ~reg
 <a href="img/cover.png">